kmikael/bernoulli/README.md

 ### Example Usage

-**Question:** What is the chance of getting between 25 and 36 6's when one rolls a die 180 times?
+**Question:** What is the chance of getting between 25 and 36 sixes when one rolls a die 180 times?
 What is the expected value and variance of this trial?

 Let's use `bernoulli` to solve this: